andyombogo/vaccination-coverage-analysis-usa/README.md

 - **PySpark**: For data processing and analysis.
 - **Matplotlib**: For data visualization.
 - **Seaborn**: For enhanced data visualization.
+- **Streamlit**: For creating an interactive web application.
 - **Machine Learning**: Using PySpark's MLlib for classification tasks.

 ## Project Structure

-- `project.py`: The main script that performs data loading, cleaning, EDA, and machine learning.
+- `app.py`: The main script that performs data loading, cleaning, EDA, and machine learning, and serves the Streamlit web application.
 - `requirements.txt`: Lists the Python dependencies required for the project.
 - `Procfile`: Specifies the command to run the application on Heroku.
 - `runtime.txt`: Specifies the Python runtime version.